 The most of my experience is with technical translations in the mechanical engineering and chemical engineering fields, and with translations of texts for educational purposes.
 I also occasionally undertake jobs where I translate websites or parts of websites.
 Contact me here.

-The most regular translating job I have is for Mera Förlag.
-I’ve been doing it for 10+ years now.
+I’ve been doing Mera’s News Quiz for 12+ years now.
 I translate the questions for their weekly “News Quiz” to English.
 I do this for 36 weeks each year during the Swedish schools’ term time.
 I also write the weekly “Commentary” with extra information and links to what I hope are interesting and relevant websites.

 Sometimes I carry out English editing – proof-reading texts in English and/or correcting other people’s translations.
 If you need help with a text you are writing or translating, once again – feel free to contact me.